qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_build.rst

 Build
 -------

-Alternative Build Instrucions via Manifest
+Alternative build instructions using Manifest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Repo is a tool which can be used to download a list of git repositories from a `manifest <https://github.com/qualcomm-linux/qcom-manifest/>`__.
-Repo can be used for syncing the Yocto meta layers needed for the build.
+Repo is a tool that can download a list of git repositories from a `manifest <https://github.com/qualcomm-linux/qcom-manifest/>`__.
+Repo can be used to sync the Yocto meta layers that the build requires.

-1. Install these packages in addition to the base system requirements to perform a repo-manifest based build
+1. Install these packages in addition to the base system requirements to perform a repo-manifest based build:

    .. container:: nohighlight